Call Us for a Free Consultation

 How Gallo Criminal Defense Las Vegas Can Help

 At Gallo Criminal Defense Las Vegas, we believe everyone deserves a second chance.
-Our experienced attorneys have successfully helped clients navigate misdemeanor charges and record sealing in Nevada.
+Our experienced attorneys have successfully helped clients navigate misdemeanor charges and record sealing throughout Nevada.

-Whether you're dealing with law enforcement issues or exploring your options in Las Vegas, we provide:
+Whether you're dealing with law enforcement issues or exploring your options in Las Vegas, we provide clear explanations of your rights and options, personalized legal strategies, and assistance through every step, from consultation to court representation.

 Why Choose Gallo Criminal Defense Las Vegas?